The best Bluetooth trackers: Apple AirTags vs Tile vs Samsung SmartTag

-The best Bluetooth tracker does something that's kind of magical.
-Attach it to your most important items, such as your car keys, passport, bag or wallet.
-And then if you lose them around the house, your phone can help you find them, by showing you how far away it is, prompting the tracker to make a sound, or both.
+The best Bluetooth tracker does something magical.
+Attach it to your most important items, such as your car keys, passport, bag, or wallet.
+If you lose them around the house, your phone can help you find them by showing you how far away they are, prompting the tracker to make a sound, or both.

-Bluetooth trackers are in the news in 2021 because Apple and Samsung have launched bespoke models that are optimized for their phones and tablets.
-But other brands have been around for a while longer, including Tile and Chipolo, which work across most iOS and Android devices.
-There are number of models within these ranges to consider too.
-So how do you choose?
+Bluetooth trackers gained popularity in 2021 when Apple and Samsung introduced specialized models tailored for their phones and tablets.
+However, brands like Tile and Chipolo have been in the market longer, offering compatibility with most iOS and Android devices.
+There are several models in these brands to evaluate as well.
+So, how do you make a choice?

-Firstly, it's worth considering how much range each Bluetooth tracker offers, which is typically between 150m and 400m.
-Of course, manufacturers' estimates don't always translate perfectly to the real world, as it's an inexact science and the number of physical obstacles in your way can make a big difference.
-But it does give you a fair idea of how your device is likely to work in practice.
+Firstly, it's worth considering the range each Bluetooth tracker offers, which is typically between 150m and 400m.
+Of course, manufacturers' estimates don't always translate perfectly to the real world, as it's an inexact science, and the number of physical obstacles in your way can make a big difference.
+But they do give you a fair idea of how your device is likely to work in practice.

-Beyond that, you'll want to think about phone compatibility, battery life, level of water resistance, options for signaling where your tracker is, whether you can use your tracker to find your phone, and if you can save money by buying multiple packs.
-In this article, we'll give you all that information and more, to help you pick the best Bluetooth tracker for your needs.
+Beyond that, you'll want to consider phone compatibility, battery life, the level of water resistance, options for signaling where your tracker is, whether you can use your tracker to find your phone, and whether you can save money by buying multiple packs.
+This article will provide all that information and more to help you pick the best Bluetooth tracker for your needs.

 Why you can trust Digital Camera World